kens-visuals/huddle-landing-page-with-curves/README.md

-# Frontend Mentor - PROJECT NAME Solution
+# Frontend Mentor - Huddle Landing Page with Curves Solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Huddle Landing Page with Curves Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-curved-sections-5ca5ecd01e82137ec91a50f2).

 ## Table of contents